mras0/mjs/doc/es5/es5.md

 - Annex C Strict Mode
 - Annex E: 15: New `Object`, `Array` and `Date` functions
 - Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call` (Note: most e.g. Object.prototype functions have been changed to call `ToObject` on the this argument)
-- Annex E: 15.9.4.2: `Date.parse` should attempt to parse as ISO format string
 - Annex E: 15.12: `JSON` object
 - Object.getPrototypeOf
 - Object.getOwnPropertyDescriptor